StapleIT/lets-go-snippetbox/README.md

 #### templates.go
 Contains some functions specifically related to templates including newTemplateCache() and human readable date function
 ### cmd/internal/models
-The SQL model strunctures and methods on those structures perform DB CRUD operations
+The SQL model structures and methods on those structures perform DB CRUD operations
+### errors.go
+this is a set of functions for capturing errors generated when performing CRUD operations
 ### cmd/internal/validator
 Contains validator.go which has validation functions for request form fields and other
 ### ui/html